algolia/search-insights.js/gtm/README.md

 ### How to get the user token?

-The user token can be given to GTM via a [Data Layer](https://developers.google.com/tag-manager/devguide#datalayer).
+The user token can be forwarded to GTM via a [Data Layer](https://developers.google.com/tag-manager/devguide#datalayer).

 ```js
 window.dataLayer = window.dataLayer || [];